MLB Run Line Betting

 • Houston Astros -2.5 (+130)

-Now that the underdog has less of a margin to cover, the potential return drops on that side.
-Since the favorite needs an even larger win to cover, the profit potential jumps for a wager in that direction.
+As the margin for the underdog to cover decreases, the potential return on that side also decreases.
+Conversely, the favorite requires an even bigger win to cover, resulting in a significant increase in profit potential for a wager in that direction.

 How to place an alternate run line bet

-When you scroll through the MLB schedule at legal Michigan mobile sportsbooks apps and sites, you’ll see an individual listing for each game that looks something like this.
+As you browse the MLB schedule on legal Michigan mobile sportsbook apps and sites, you will come across separate listings for each game that resemble this format.

 Milwaukee Brewers +1.5 (-110) +120 O 8.5 (-110)